dehuszar/postcss-reference/README.md

 }
 ```

-Note that `header-alt` and `.widget header` are ignored as those rules are not an exact match, pseudo-class, sibling, or descendant of the requesting rule.
+Note that `.header-alt` and `.widget header` are ignored as those rules are not an exact match, pseudo-class, sibling, or descendant of the requesting rule.

 ## Using `@import`: